Why Low Power Matters in Digital Design

 - Flexibility: Can this block tolerate voltage/frequency scaling?

-A typical smartphone SoC power budget:
+A typical smartphone SoC power budget might look like:

 | Block | Active Power | Sleep Power | Duty Cycle |